ghgemmer/yotagrabber/output/Readme.txt

 with the raw parquet file that indicates status details of the gotten raw inventory which are: did the get work (got some valid responses although may be missing some vehicles),
 how many vehicles found, how many vehicles were missing, date and time of the get.
+Note that the .csv file also includes an infoDateTime column which indicates when the information for that row was gotten from the toyota website.

 For some unknown reason we are not able to get all the grandhighlander inventory (miss some 1200 vehicles) and usually miss getting some 17 highlander vehicles.
 Still in the process of investigating this